 Semotan’s reach extends deep into the worlds of fashion and advertising.
 Her work has long graced the pages of a who’s who of fashion magazines that includes the likes of Vogue and Marie Claire.
 She produced portraits of Hollywood stars and photo series for top fashion labels.
-Her work in advertising created the kind of press many brands might only dream of (most famously in Austria for the lingerie manufacturer, Palmers).
+And her work in advertising created the kind of press many brands might only dream of (most famously in Austria for the lingerie manufacturer, Palmers).

 But Semotan is much more than one of the world’s premiere fashion photographers.
 Her “commercial” work draws on artistic influences and her more artistic work has received equal acclaim.

-The retrospective contains around 160 works divided thematically, with a focus on that artistic oeuvre.
+The comprehensive retrospective contains around 160 works divided thematically, with a focus on that artistic oeuvre.
 Art as inspiration comes across in works that draw on iconic photos or reference artists and eras, as seen in, for example, her Pre-Raphaelites series.
 Art serves as motif, too, with numerous portraits of artists themselves.

-But Semotan’s work escapes even these broad confines in, for example, her landscape photographs that perhaps reflect her childhood in the Austrian countryside.
+But Semotan’s work escapes even these broad confines in, for example, her poetic landscape photographs that perhaps reflect her childhood in the Austrian countryside.
 In an interview around her 2016 autobiography, Semotan spoke of how she once saw Vienna as a young girl (my translation):

 Vienna was full of paving stones.
 I found it bleak and grey.
 I saw no meadows and was completely distraught.(From the FAZ)